 Defending Against Credit Card Fraud Charges

 There are a number of potential ways to defend against credit card fraud and similar allegations.
 The types of defenses available to you will depend on the circumstances of your case, as well as which crime or crimes you have been charged with.
 The following are just a few of the possible defenses that may be applicable in your case, and this is by no means an exhaustive list.
-Contact a dallas criminal defense lawyer for card fraud and for defending any fraud case in Federal court.
+Contact a Dallas criminal defense lawyer for card fraud and for defending any fraud case in Federal court.